 The Los Angeles District of the U.S. Army Corps of Engineers (USACE) issued Regional General Permit No. 78 (RGP 78) to the California Department of Fish and Wildlife's (CDFW) Fisheries Restoration Grant Program (FRGP), pursuant to section 404 of the Clean Water Act, on September 16, 2019.
+The previous authorization for RGP 78 expired on September 16, 2024.
+A reauthorization was signed on September 10, 2024, and expires on September 14, 2029.
 RGP 78 authorizes an array of instream, riparian, and upslope habitat improvement activities within the geographic purview of the USACE, Los Angeles District (Figure 1).
-This area encompasses the CDFW's South Coast area and a portion of the Central Coast area which includes all or part of the following six counties: Coastal San Luis Obispo, Santa Barbara, Ventura, Los Angeles, Orange, and San Diego.
+These restoration activities take place in coastal watersheds within all or part of the following counties: San Luis Obispo, Santa Barbara, Ventura, Los Angeles, Orange, San Bernadino, Riverside, and San Diego.
+The NOAA BiOp specifies the US Geological Survey (USGS) Fourth Field (HUC 8) and Fifth Field (HUC 10) Hydrologic Unit Code for USACE RGP 78.
+Projects presented in this report are grouped by USGS HUC 8 (Figure 2).
+The HUC 8 watersheds covered by RGP 78 include the South Coast area and a portion of the Central Coast area.
 The authorization applies to salmonid habitat restoration projects that are specifically funded and/or authorized under the FRGP administered by CDFW.
-The current authorization for RGP 78 expires on September 16, 2024.

-Special Condition #10 of RGP 78 (SPL-2019-00120-CLH) requires CDFW to comply with mandatory terms and conditions associated with incidental take authorized by Biological Opinions (BiOps) issued under Section 7 of the Endangered Species Act (ESA) by the National Oceanic and Atmospheric Administration (NOAA), dated June 25, 2019, and the U.S. Fish and Wildlife Service (USFWS), dated December 9, 2008.
+Special Condition #10 of RGP 78 (SPL-2019-00120-CLH) requires CDFW to comply with mandatory terms and conditions associated with incidental take authorized by a Biological Opinion (BiOp) issued under Section 7 of the Endangered Species Act (ESA) by the National Oceanic and Atmospheric Administration (NOAA), dated June 25, 2019, and the U.S. Fish and Wildlife Service (USFWS), dated December 9, 2008.
 The NOAA BiOp (section 1.3.8) stipulates that CDFW submit an annual report on the previous year's restoration activities to NOAA.
 This report is submitted in compliance with those terms and conditions.
 The annual report, required under the USFWS BiOp, was submitted separately by FRGP.

-This report summarizes implementation information provided by CDFW grant managers for restoration projects with activity during 2023.
-The Pacific States Marine Fisheries Commission Fisheries Biologist provided pre-treatment and post-treatment effectiveness information.
-The NOAA BiOp specifies the US Geological Survey (USGS) Fourth Field (HUC 8) and Fifth Field (HUC 10) Hydrologic Unit Code for USACE RGP 78.
-Projects presented in this report are grouped by USGS HUC 8 (Figure 2).
+This report summarizes implementation information provided by CDFW grant managers for restoration projects with activity during 2024.
+Also summarized is Pacific States Marine Fisheries Commission Fisheries biologist provided pretreatment and post-treatment effectiveness information.